RajMogare/Notes-App/README.md

 ## Live Demo

-Check out the live version of the project: [Notes Application](https://github.com/RajMogare/Notes-App.git)
+Check out the live version of the project: https://keen-melomakarona-08f738.netlify.app

 ## Technologies Used